bparanj/crystal/electronics/book/current-flow.md

      \]
    - Higher frequency signals encounter less opposition, making the opposition dynamic and dependent on both the capacitance and the signal's frequency.

-- **Resistance** is fixed for resistors, so the term "resistance" captures its opposing behavior.
+- **Resistance** is fixed for resistors, so the term resistance captures its opposing behavior.
 - **Capacitance** is not directly about opposition; instead, the frequency-dependent **reactance** describes the capacitor's dynamic opposition to current flow.

 The distinction arises because **resistance** and **inductance** describe different properties and behaviors:

 1. **Resistor**:

    - Resistance is a constant property of a resistor that opposes current flow, converting electrical energy into heat.
    - This opposition is frequency-independent.

 2. **Inductor**:

    - Inductance is a measure of an inductor's ability to store energy in a magnetic field, not its direct opposition to current flow.
-   - The opposition to current flow by an inductor is called **reactance** (specifically, **inductive reactance**) because it varies with the frequency of the signal:
+   - The opposition to current flow by an inductor is called **inductive reactance** because it varies with the frequency of the signal:
      \[
      X_L = 2\pi f L
      \]
    - Higher frequency signals encounter more opposition, making the opposition dynamic and dependent on both the inductance and the signal's frequency.

-- **Resistance** is a fixed property, so "resistance" directly represents a resistor's behavior.
+**Resistance** is a fixed property, so "resistance" directly represents a resistor's behavior.
-- **Inductance** measures the ability to create a magnetic field, while the opposition it causes is frequency-dependent and described by **reactance**.
+**Inductance** measures the ability to create a magnetic field, while the opposition it causes is frequency-dependent and described by **reactance**.
 Hence, the term **inductive reactance** is used for this specific behavior.

 Inductors act as a **short circuit** for DC.